Generalised Hermite-Einstein Fibre Metrics and Slope Stability for Holomorphic Vector Bundles

 \mathchardef\mhyphen="2D [section] [The]{Lemma} [The]{Proposition} [The]{Corollary} [The]{Remark} [The]{Observation} [The]{Standard Conjecture} [The]{\!\!\!\! } [The]{Conjecture} [The]{Question} [The]{Problem} [The]{Definition} [The]{Notation} [The]{Claim} [The]{Conclusion} [The]{Example} [The]{Fact} [The]{Formula} [The]{Formulae} [The]{Theorem and Definition} [The]{Proposition and Definition} [The]{Lemma and Definition} [The]{Corollary and Definition} [The]{Conclusion and Definition} [The]{Note on terminology} {\mathbb{C}} {\mathbb{R}} {\mathbb{N}} {\mathbb{Z}} {\mathbb{Q}} {\mathbb{P}} {\mathcal{R}} {\mathcal{O}} {\mathcal{V}} {\operatorname{Id}} {\operatorname{pr}} {\operatorname{rk}} {\bar{\partial}} {{\raisebox{-0.7ex}[0pt][0pt]{\scalebox{2.0}{$\cdot$}}}} \nilm{\Gamma\backslash G} \frg{{\mathfrak g}} {\mathcal{O}} {\operatorname{Kur}} \gc{\frg_\mathbb{C}} \hisashi[1]{{#1}} \dan[1]{{#1}} \luis[1]{{#1}}

 { {\bf Abstract.} Let $X$ be a compact complex manifold of dimension $n$ and let $m$ be a positive integer with $m\leq n$.
 Assume that $X$ admits a K\"ahler metric $\omega$ and a weakly positive, $\partial\bar\partial$-closed, smooth $(n-m,\,n-m)$-form $\Omega$.
 We introduce the notions of $(\omega,\,\Omega)$-Hermite-Einstein holomorphic vector bundles and $(\omega,\,\Omega)$(-semi)-stable coherent sheaves on $X$ by generalising the classical definitions depending only on $\omega$.
 We then prove that the $(\omega,\,\Omega)$-Hermite-Einstein condition implies the $(\omega,\,\Omega)$-semi-stability of a holomorphic vector bundle and its splitting into $(\omega,\,\Omega)$-stable subbundles.
-This extends a classical result by Kobayashi and L\"ubke to our generalised setting.}
+This extends a classical result by Kobayashi and L\"ubke to our generalised setting.
+In the appendix, we propose notions of both strongly and weakly (strictly) positive forms and currents and discuss their various properties.}